I camped for six days in Lassen National Park, then I hit the road and headed east. Instead of taking Interstate 80

 stars come out.
 I was all alone at Looking Glass Rock once again, just as I like it.

-Above left: The Windows section of Arches National Park, with lots of smoke from lots of nearby fires.
-It was 113 degrees in nearby Moab.
+Left: The Windows section of Arches National Park, with lots of

-Above center: "Bryce or Bust" car in the Arches Visitor Center parking lot.
+Above left: "Bryce or Bust" car in the Arches Visitor Center parking lot.
 This is my kind of car!

 Above right: View from the arch of Looking Glass Rock, about 30 miles south of Moab.

-That's me sitting in Looking Glass Arch in 1987 during my mustachioed era.
-What a reflective stud, huh?
+Above left: That's me sitting in Looking Glass Arch in 1987 during my mustachioed

-Above center: And here's the same arch today, sans mustached visitor.
+Above center: And here's the same arch today, sans mustachioed visitor.